 Marian is pursuing independent research on comparative education with a specific focus on gender mainstreaming policies in rural Namibian schools.
 She hopes to gain extensive practical and theoretical experience of different gender-focused projects being implemented in schools.
 Upon completing her studies, Marian would like to work for the Namibian Ministry of Education, shaping policy at a national level.

 Lilly chose to undertake a PhD in Gender and Religion due to her interest in the place of God in human affairs especially in light of gender disparities.
-Her future plans are to be a lecturer, an author, and be among the few female African theologians with an advanced academic knowledge of African masculinity.
-Lilly also hopes to work closely with gender activist groups in Zambia and form a motivational group for girls.
+She had planned on becoming a lecturer, an author, and one of the few female African theologians with an advanced academic knowledge of African masculinity.
+Lilly had also hoped to work closely with gender activist groups in Zambia and form a motivational group for girls.
+Tragically, Lilly passed away in February 2017.

 Limbani works with Malawi's Human Rights Resource Centre as a Capacity Development Officer.
 By studying gender at postgraduate level, he hopes to respond a current gap in expertise in Malawi.
 He believes that this degree will equip him with the necessary knowledge and skills to critically engage with gender issues and understand their impact on development work and socio-economic challenges, adding value to his input at MHRRC, and at other organisations that he is involved with- such as Men for Gender Equality Now.